k-rajan/site-generator/_posts/2017-04-01-welcome-to-rajan-world.md

 This site will be available at following places to start with.
 Main site will be [here][Main site], others will be redirects.

+Lots of love to jekyll, lanyon, travis-ci, github, cloudflare.

 [Main site]: https://kumarrajan.com
 [Personal site]:   http://rajan.world
 [Another site]: http://krajan.in